-Parents/Carers will be informed that their child's behaviour is causing concern by the Class Teacher.
+Class Teachers will inform Parents/Carers that their child's behaviour is causing concern.
 They will discuss what the concerns are and how to move forward.
 If the pupil's behaviour does not improve then the pupil moves to Stage 2.